 These are just a few good places to start when it comes to keeping your child happy and healthy.

 Riding UTVs makes all of us feel like big kids.
-Maybe that's why so many kids gravitate towards riding so quickly.
+Maybe that’s why so many kids gravitate towards riding so quickly.
 Their joy is infectious and makes going for a ride that much better.
 Just make sure you remember who the adult is when you have a kid in the cab.
-Keep them safe, keep them happy, and keep them well fed.
-If you do, you'll have some of the best rides of your life.
+Keep them safe and keep them happy.
+If you do, you’ll have some of the best rides of your life.